 Secondly, in light of God's eternal judgment, we should fear God.
+We should fear God.
 Now some people have a problem with the fear of God.
-I think I understand a bit of their concern.
-When we fear someone on earth, we're usually afraid because they might abuse us or take advantage of us or overpower us or do something to us that's bad.
-It's completely true that we don't have to fear God abusing us, or mistreating us or taking advantage of us.
+I think I understand a bit of their reservation.
+When we fear someone on earth, we're usually afraid because they might mistreat us or abuse us or take advantage of us or treat us meanly and overpower us or something that's not nice.
+And these people reason that we don't have to fear God abusing us, or mistreating us or taking advantage of us.
+And that's true.
 He loves us.
 He's good.
+He's righteous.
 He's holy.
-But over and over again Scripture says that we should fear God.
+But over and over Scripture says that we should fear God.
 So why should we fear God?
-Because he's way, way, way, way, way more powerful that we are, and he's way, way, way, way more holy than we are.
-And that's a fearsome combination if we understand it properly.
+Because He's way, way, way, way more powerful that we are, and He's way, way, way, way, way more holy than we are.
+And that is a fearsome combination if we understand it properly.

 Let me ask you a question: Last year on the 12th of December at exactly 3:41 in the afternoon, what were you wearing?
-What were you thinking?
 What were the last 10 words you had spoken?
-Who were you with?
-If you're like me, you have no clue what the answers to those questions are.
+And who were you with?
+If you're like me, you have no clue what the ansers to those questions are.
 But here's the amazing thing: God could answer each one of those questions correctly without hesitation - not only for December 12th but for any other date or time you could pick.
 He knows you that well.
-Now consider that he could do that for each one of the roughly 7 billion people living on the planet right now.
-Oh, and by the way, he knows that much detail for every blade of grass, every fish in the sea, every scissor-tailed fly catcher, and every one of the more than 110,000 different species of the common fly he's created.
+Now consider that He could do that for each one of the roughly 7 billion people living on the planet right now.
+O, and by the way, He could do that also for every blade of grass, every fish in the sea, every scissortailed fly catcher, and every one of the more than 110,000 different species of the common household fly that He created.
 I think you get my point.
 Isaiah powerfully declares, "his understanding no one can fathom."
-What he knows is so overwhelmingly vast that you and I can't even wrap our heads around it.
+What He knows is so overwhelmingly vast that you and I can't even wrap our heads around it.
 We can't fathom it.
-That's the God we're talking about.
+That's the God we are talking about.
 Please don't ever make the mistake of thinking of Him in terms of mere human abilities.
-He's way, way, way, beyond that, and it's not even close.
+He's way, way, way, beyond that.
+And it's not even close.

-Or have you ever considered that he's the sustainer of all things?
-Hebrews 1:3 tells us that he is.
-That means he's the glue that holds everything together, including us.
-So if he ever decided not to be sustainer any longer, then all of us - and everything else - would simply stop existing; everything - including us - would not be there any more.
+Or have you ever considered that He is the sustainer of all things?
+Hebrews 1:3 tells us that He is.
+That means He's the glue that holdseverything together, including us.
+So if He ever decided not to be sustainer any longer, then all of us - and everything else - would simply stop existing; everything - including us - would not be there any more.
 Poof.
 Gone.
-Now he's not going to do that, but he certainly has the power to do it.
+Now He's not going to do that, but He certainly has the power to do it.
 Do you get just a glimpse of why fearing God might be a good idea?